 The reasons mentioned above aren’t the only ones that prompt people to obtain life insurance, though; sometimes they do so because they want to:

-Cover funeral and burial costs—Life insurance can help survivors with both of these not-insignificant costs following a loved one passing away, and it also can keep them from worrying about probate and other estate administration costs, as well as medical expenses and associated debts that an individual’s health insurance doesn’t cover.
+Cover funeral and burial costs.
+Life insurance can help survivors with both of these not-insignificant costs following a loved one passing away.
+And it also can keep them from worrying about probate and other estate administration costs.
+It can also help pay for medical expenses and associated debts that an individual’s health insurance doesn’t cover.

 Create an inheritance—This is achieved by purchasing life insurance and then naming the inheritor as the policy’s beneficiary.

 Make charitable contributions—You also can use your life insurance policy’s “death benefit” to contribute to a charity or charities that are near and dear to your heart.